 A proprietary of Apple, iMovie is available for both iOS and macOS, and is absolutely free of cost.
 Even though the tool lacks some advanced options for fine editing, it still offers a good platform to those planning their career in post-production industry.
 With simple UI, it is easy to learn iMovie.

-One of the most robust apps that is compared with post-production applications like Adobe Premiere Pro and Final Cut Pro X, Wondershare Filmora is also a split screen video editor.
+One of the most robust apps that is compared with post-production applications like Adobe Premiere Pro and Final Cut Pro X, Wondershare Filmora is also a video editor that helps split screen easily.
 The software is available for Windows and Mac computers, and provides prompt technical support to its consumers.
-Although Filmora Pro that packed with more advanced tools is also available, most of the times Filmora serves the purpose pretty well.
+Although Filmora that packed with more advanced tools is also available, most of the times Filmora serves the purpose pretty well.

 Launch Wondershare Filmora, click anywhere inside the Media window in the upper-left section, and import all the videos you want to use to create the split screen effect.